|

 - Energy production: Conversion of primary energy into mechanical energy

-- Turbine: Device that captures energy and transforms it into motion
+- Turbine: Device that captures energy and transforms it into movement

 - Generator: Device that converts mechanical energy into electric current

-- Transformer: Raises the voltage of the generated current for transport
+- Transformer: Raises the voltage of the produced current for transport

 - Thermal power plant: Uses steam to turn the turbine

-- Nuclear power plant: Uses heat from a reactor to produce steam
+- Nuclear power plant: Uses the heat from a reactor to produce steam

 - Hydroelectric power plant: Harnesses the force of water to turn the turbine

-- Wind power plant: Utilizes the force of the wind to generate energy
+- Wind power plant: Uses wind power to generate energy

-Power plants are essential infrastructures that allow the transformation of various forms of primary energy into electrical energy.
-Whether through heat, the force of water, or the movement of winds, these installations ensure the production of electricity necessary for the functioning of our modern society.
-This article aims to explain the general functioning of a power plant, focusing on the different types and their mechanisms for electricity production.
+Power plants are essential infrastructures that allow for the transformation of various forms of primary energy into electrical energy.
+Whether through heat, the force of water, or the movement of winds, these facilities ensure the production of electricity necessary for the functioning of our modern society.
+This article aims to explain the general operation of a power plant, focusing on the different types and their mechanisms for electricity production.

-The fundamental principle of a power plant relies on the conversion of a source of primary energy into mechanical energy, which is then transformed into electrical energy.
-In most power plants, this conversion is achieved through a turbine and a generator.
-The turbine captures energy from a primary source, such as heat or motion, and converts it into rotary motion, which drives the generator that produces electric current.
+The fundamental principle of a power plant is based on the conversion of a primary energy source into mechanical energy, which is then transformed into electrical energy.
+In most power plants, this conversion is achieved using a turbine and a generator.
+The turbine captures energy from a primary source, such as heat or motion, and converts it into rotational motion, which drives the generator that produces electric current.

 Types of Power Plants